 Ambivalent Goddesses provides suggestions throughout for simple ways to create meaningful change, which I hope inspire you to invent some of your own methods.

-Not everyone with a history of sexual abuse wants to address what happened to them.
+Not everyone with a history of sexual trauma wants to address what happened to them.
 Recovery work is time consuming and life changing.
 Indeed, you might naturally feel resistance to recalling the trauma.
-Personally, I didn’t start dealing with my history of childhood sexual abuse until I began having unrelenting flashbacks.
+Personally, I didn’t start dealing with my history of childhood sexual trauma until I began having unrelenting flashbacks.
 Only then was I willing to deal with the past.
 So I understand if recovery work isn’t your ‘thing’.

 There’s a lot you can do to improve your life without going into the memories of what happened.
 In fact, research shows for some people getting into traumatic memories and rehashing the past is more harmful than helpful.

-Ambivalent Goddesses is a tool for supporting recovery from sexual abuse that does not require going into the memories of the actual traumatic event(s).
+Ambivalent Goddesses is a tool for supporting recovery from sexual trauma that does not require going into the memories of the actual traumatic event(s).
 If you choose to — or need to — go into your memories (like me and the flashbacks I couldn’t avoid), I encourage you to seek support from a person trained in the treatment of psychological trauma.
 You want someone knowledgeable to support you as you do this work!
 Please trust me on this.

 I have trained in Sensorimotor Psychotherapy as well as assisted training others in this modality.
 Sensorimotor Psychotherapy uses neuroscience, attachment theory, and mindfulness-based practices to address how trauma affects the mind and body.
 It’s a very gentle approach to the treatment of trauma that takes into consideration the whole person.